 3. Laundry

-The laundry can usually wait for a day or two, so skip it if you’re in a hurry.
-It’s more energy efficient to wash larger loads anyway!
+Unless you’re down to your last pair of clean underwear or socks, laundry can usually wait for a day or two.
+Skip it if you’re in a hurry, because it’s more energy-efficient to wash larger loads anyway!

 4. Dusting

-A little dust isn’t a big deal, so skip it if you’re short on time.
-When you do dust, use a dusting spray that will help repel dust on your furniture.
-Using a good spray could turn dusting into a once-a-month job!
+A little dust never hurt anyone, so don’t bother pulling out your duster if you’re short on time.
+When you do get around to dusting, use a dusting spray to help keep your furniture dust-free afterward.
+(Using a good spray can help turn dusting into a once-a-month job!)

 Related: The Best Ways To Tackle Your Most Dreaded Cleaning Chores